shannonarcher/jarowinkler-js/README.md

 have been adjusted to be inline with the formula described by the paper without use of an adjustment table.

-##Source
+## Run Tests
+To run tests on the original es5 script, use:
+`npm test`

+To run tests on the new es6 script, use:
+`npm run test:es`

+## Source
-[[1] String Comparator Metrics and Enhanced Decision Rules in the Fellegi-Sunter Model of Record Linkage](http://www.amstat.org/sections/srms/Proceedings/papers/1990_056.pdf)
+[[1] String Comparator Metrics and Enhanced Decision Rules in the Fellegi-Sunter Model of Record Linkage](https://files.eric.ed.gov/fulltext/ED325505.pdf)

 [[2] Wikipedia](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance)